-A boarding student's ability to self-medicate both prescribed medicine and homely remedies will be assessed by the School Nurse (see documentation in Appendix 3 for Self-Medication Assessment and Consent form).
-For residential boarders, the form will also be signed by the Head of House.
+A boarding student's ability to self-medicate both prescribed medicine and homely remedies will be assessed by the School Nurse (see Risk Assessment in APPENDIX 5 and Parent Consent Form in APPENDIX 6).
+For residential boarders, the consent form will also be signed by the Head of House.
 For boarders living in Host Families, the Head of Non-Residential Boarding will inform the Host Family.